RedHatGov/redhatgov.github.io/content/workshops/openshift_4_101/lab2-byocontainer.md

 # Summary
-In this lab you've deployed an example container image, pulled from Quay.io, into a pod running in OpenShift.
-You exposed a route for clients to access that service via thier web browsers.
+In this lab, you've deployed an example container image, pulled from Quay.io, into a pod running in OpenShift.
+You exposed a route for clients to access that service via their web browsers.
 And you learned how to get and describe resources using the command line and the web console.
 Hopefully, this basic lab also helped to get you familiar with using the CLI and navigating within the web console.

 {{< importPartial "footer/footer.html" >}}